PENNSYLVANIA DMV TEST - FAQ

 Do I have to pass a test to obtain a Pennsylvania Driver’s License?

-Yes, you must pass a Vision, Knowledge and Road Tests.
+Yes, you must pass the Vision, Knowledge and Road Tests.

-What do I have to do in order to obtain my Pennsylvania Learner’s Permit?
+What do I have to do to obtain my Pennsylvania Learner’s Permit?

 - Be at least 16 years old;

 - Complete the Learner’s Permit Application (including a confirmation from your health care provider concerning your health status);

 - Provide the Parent or Guardian Consent Form signed by your parent/guardian;